The History of Philippine Cinema

 The film starred Carmina Villaroel, Rhian Ramos and TJ Trinidad and was directed by the internationally acclaimed Yam Laranas.
-The producers, cast and director attended the premiere at the Mann Chinese Theater in Los Angeles on May 9.
+The producers, cast and director attended the premiere at the Mann Chinese Theater in Los Angeles.

 Early Years of Philippine Cinema